Ada-Developers-Academy/ada-precourse-v2/intro-to-python/dictionaries.md

 ### Dictionaries, A New Kind of Data Structure

-In the lists lesson we used our first complex data structure.
+In the lists lesson we used our first data structure.
 Lists are powerful and useful tools, but they do have some limitations.
 Say we want to use our list to store all of the pieces of an address.
-We could of course use several variables to store the city, state, zip code, street address, but as we saw in the list lesson, being able to store all of the information in one variable can make it simpler to access the data and pass the data to functions.
-If we use a list, we can store each of these pieces of information, but to access them we need to remember the index where we stored them.
+We could use several variables to store the city, state, zip code, street address, but as we saw in the list lesson, being able to store all of the information in one variable can make it simpler to access the data and pass the data to functions.
+We can use a list to store each of these pieces of information, but we would need to remember the location where we stored them so we could access the elements by their index.

 We could set up constants like: